Site Specific Safety and Health Program

 ** Please review chapter 1 and 27 for additional details.

-Substance Abuse: As a condition of employment, all workers are required to submit to a urinalysis test for determination of the presence of illegal substances.
+Substance Abuse: As a condition of employment, all Consigli personnel are required to submit to a urinalysis test for determination of the presence of illegal substances.
 A positive result will disqualify the applicant for employment on this project.

-Emergency Management Response: In the event of an Emergency the construction workers shall leave the building immediately.
-Point of assembly/muster shall be at the designated location at the corner of Osborn St. and State St. (as identified on the posted evacuation plan).
-In the Event of a DISASTER, the Superintendent or Safety director shall instruct the construction workers to leave the site or remain in place and await further instruction.
+Emergency Management Response: In the event of an Emergency the construction workers shall leave all of the buildings immediately.
+Point of assembly/muster shall be at the designated location (as identified on the posted evacuation plan).
+In the Event of a DISASTER, the Superintendent or Safety Director/Manager shall instruct the construction workers to leave the site or remain in place and await further instruction.
 The following steps should be taken in the event of an emergency

 When reporting an emergency, please provide the following: